 Of course, horses have large teeth that can bite cucumbers into chunks.
 The problem with whole cucumbers is they could be hard to chew and swallow.
-These animals can also still miss chewing extra small sizes, leading them to swallow whole and choke.
+These animals can also still miss chewing extra small sizes, leading them to swallow them whole and choke.

 Prepare the veggies in standard sizes to allow chewing and easy digestion.
-Slice them large enough for horses to chew to prevent the equines from choking-about six to eight pieces per cucumber should be okay.
+Slice them large enough for horses to chew to prevent the equines from choking; about six to eight pieces per cucumber should be okay.

 And, if your horses are having teeth-related issues, consider making them cucumber juice and add it to their grain instead, as the crunchiness could harm them further.